Dnouv/GSoC22/README.md

 ## 🌊 The tides (challenges) I sailed across this GSoC season 🌊
 </div>

-1. Decide how to develop the project wether to develop it as an npm module, or Git Submodule or independent repository.
+1. Decide how to develop the project whether to develop it as an npm module, or Git Submodule or independent repository.
 2. Implement a secure role based access.
 3. Dockerizing the Superprofile - FaunaDB.
 4. Figuring out how to initialize the Open Event Server with some dummy data.